donbasta/tweet-scraper/README.md

-# tweet-scrapper
+# tweet-scraper

-Literally a tweet-scrapper
+Literally a tweet-scraper

 ## Usage